 |139 x 105 x 79 mm, 730 g||124 x 97 x 70 mm, 465 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 80D and the Nikon D5600?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 80D and the Nikon D5600 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 80D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably smaller (18 percent) than the Canon 80D.
 Moreover, the D5600 is substantially lighter (36 percent) than the 80D.
 It is worth mentioning in this context that the 80D is splash and dust resistant, while the D5600 does not feature any corresponding weather-sealing.